useross/OpenCore-Legacy-Patcher/docs/BOOT.md

 Reboot the machine while holding `Option` to select the EFI Boot entry with the OpenCore icon (holding the `Control` key will make this the default boot entry):

-* This will be the Mac Boot Picker
+* This will be the Mac Boot Picker.
+Select "EFI Boot" (not the installer).

 ![](../images/efi-boot.png)